13222093/Bekal-bangsa/README.md

 3. **Nutritional Inefficiency & Food Waste:**
 - Issue: A constant mismatch between available market supply and kitchen demand leads to ingredients expiring (food waste).
 Menus are often planned generically, failing to maximize nutritional value based on fresh local stock.

-**Our Solution:**
+### 💡Our Solution:

-**A. Mitra Pedagang (UMKM) Empowerment:**
+**A. 🤝 Mitra Pedagang (UMKM) Empowerment:**
+- **Digital Cataloging:**
-- **Digital Cataloging:** Function: Helps UMKM create a Digital Catalog (inventory, price, quantity, and freshness with expiry date prediction) for their stock by simply taking photo.
-Outcome: Local UMKM gain smart cataloging for their stock.
+    - Function: Helps UMKM create a Digital Catalog (inventory, price, quantity, and freshness with expiry date prediction) for their stock by simply taking photo.
+    - Outcome: Local UMKM gain smart cataloging for their stock.

-- **UMKM Integration into the MBG supply chain:** Function: Shows nearest SPPG Kitchen based on GPS coordinates for UMKM to sell their ingredients.
-Outcome: Local UMKM gain immediate, transparent access to the massive government procurement market and digital stock management.
+- **UMKM Integration into the MBG supply chain:**
+    - Function: Shows nearest SPPG Kitchen based on GPS coordinates for UMKM to sell their ingredients.
+    - Outcome: Local UMKM gain immediate, transparent access to the massive government procurement market and digital stock management.

-- **Proactive Waste Mitigation (UMKM Warning):** Function: Sends a warning using whatsapp notification to the UMKM vendor to sell the nearly expiring ingredients to the nearest SPPG kitchen before it spoils.
-Outcome: UMKM vendor can sell the ingredients before it spoils, reducing food waste.
+- **Proactive Waste Mitigation (UMKM Warning):**
+    - Function: Sends a warning using whatsapp notification to the UMKM vendor to sell the nearly expiring ingredients to the nearest SPPG kitchen before it spoils.
+    - Outcome: UMKM vendor can sell the ingredients before it spoils, reducing food waste.

-**B. Portal SPPG (Admin & Kitchen):**
+**B. 🧠 Portal SPPG (Admin & Kitchen):**
-- **Smart & Efficient Logistics:** Function: Provides Real-time Geospatial Search to match SPPG demand with the nearest available UMKM supply.
-Outcome: Empowers local UMKM and ensures Fresh/Expiring stock is prioritized, optimizing nutritional output.
+- **Smart & Efficient Logistics:**
+    - Function: Provides Real-time Geospatial Search to match SPPG demand with the nearest available UMKM supply.
+    - Outcome: Empowers local UMKM and ensures Fresh/Expiring stock is prioritized, optimizing nutritional output.

-- **Smart Dashboard & Inventory:** Function: Displays available supplies from all vendors in a single dashboard, sorted by freshness and expiry date.
-Outcome: Kitchen staff can track and plan procurement based on existing ingredients.
+- **Smart Dashboard & Inventory:**
+    - Function: Displays available supplies from all vendors in a single dashboard, sorted by freshness and expiry date.
+    - Outcome: Kitchen staff can track and plan procurement based on existing ingredients.

-- **AI Menu Recommendation:** Function: Generates healthy and nutritious recipes based existing fresh ingredients catalog.
-Outcome: Kitchen staff can plan menus based on existing ingredients, reducing waste and ensuring nutritional value.
+- **AI Menu Recommendation:**
+    - Function: Generates healthy and nutritious recipes based existing fresh ingredients catalog.
+    - Outcome: Kitchen staff can plan menus based on existing ingredients, reducing waste and ensuring nutritional value.

-- **Proactive Waste Mitigation (SPPG Warning):** Function: Sends a warning using whatsapp notification to the SPPG kitchen to create a healthy recommendation menu based on nearly expiring ingredients, ensuring that no ingredients goes to waste.
-Outcome: SPPG kitchen can optimize their menu based on existing ingredients before it spoils, signficantly reducing food waste.
+- **Proactive Waste Mitigation (SPPG Warning):**
+    - Function: Sends a warning using whatsapp notification to the SPPG kitchen to create a healthy recommendation menu based on nearly expiring ingredients, ensuring that no ingredients goes to waste.
+    - Outcome: SPPG kitchen can optimize their menu based on existing ingredients before it spoils, signficantly reducing food waste.

-**C. End-to-End Food Safety (Core AI Innovation)**
+**C. 🍽️ End-to-End Food Safety (Core AI Innovation)**
-- **AI Quality Control & Meal Safety:** Function: Uses Multimodal AI Vision and IoT sensors to automatically verify the freshness, nutrition, and estimate the absolute expiry date of menus cooked for MBG.
-Outcome: Guarantees that only safe and high-quality meals are served to the students, mitigating the risk of toxic and unhealthy food.
+- **AI Quality Control & Meal Safety:**
+    - Function: Uses Multimodal AI Vision and IoT sensors to automatically verify the freshness, nutrition, and estimate the absolute expiry date of menus cooked for MBG.
+    - Outcome: Guarantees that only safe and high-quality meals are served to the students, mitigating the risk of toxic and unhealthy food.

 ### 👥 Users